-In comparison to other overseas locations, opportunities to gain local employment, or undertake training and educational courses, in the larger locations are reasonable.
-In the more isolated areas it can be very limited, so plan what you will do with your time.
+Opportunities to gain local employment, or undertake training and educational courses, are limited especially in the more isolated areas.
+So plan what you will do with your time.

 Education provision varies across EJSU supported areas.
 In some locations, MOD schools are used.
 Where MOD schools are not available, international schools are used where possible.
 However, parents should be aware that some of the international schools offered will not be suitable for all children and there is no English speaking provision in some locations.

 The only EJSU locations that have access to MOD schools are SHAPE, Brunssum, Naples and Ramstein.

 Using a local school can bring other holistic benefits to a child; it exposes them to a different culture and community and gives them the opportunity to learn a different language at a young age.